Carbecq/Zangdar_0/README.md

 I began some years ago, but without time, it never went far.
 I had only a move generator, a alpha-beta search, and that's almost all.
 I have now enough time to spend on the program.
 By luck, reading the forums, I discovered Vice, and the videos.
 Thay are great, and very instructive.
 So well, Im following the lessons, and Zangdar came to life.
-I found also the site from Bruce Moreno that explain a lot of things.
+I found also the site from Bruce Moreland that explain a lot of things.

 Why Zangdar ?
 Well look for the Naheulbeuk dungeon !!